Updated · Dec 03, 2022

 Every single user in a given blockchain system has a real-time copy of the blockchain network.

-As of April 2019, the Bitcoin blockchain was over 210 GB of data, and it’s stored on every user’s device.
+The Bitcoin blockchain was over 210 GB of data, and it's stored on every user’s device.

 Bitcoin made use of the blockchain technology precisely the way it was meant to be used.
 It’s decentralized, and each transaction is validated by all the users involved.